-- (a) The customer assumes the significant risks and rewards of ownership of the asset.
-In assessing this, the entity excludes any risk that gives rise to a separate obligation other than a commitment to transfer the asset.
-For example, the company may have transferred control of the asset but not satisfied the obligation to provide maintenance services for the useful life of the asset. - (b) The company has transferred physical possession of the asset.
+(b) The company has transferred physical possession of the asset.
 However, physical possession may not coincide with control of an asset.
 For example, in some repurchase agreements and some warehouse agreements, a customer or consignee may have physical possession of an asset that is controlled by the company transferring the asset and, therefore, the asset cannot be considered transferred.
-Conversely, in post-invoicing delivery arrangements, the company may have physical possession of an asset that is controlled by the customer. - (c) The customer has received (accepted) the asset in accordance with the contractual specifications.
+Conversely, in post-invoicing delivery arrangements, the company may have physical possession of an asset that is controlled by the customer.

+(c) The customer has received (accepted) the asset in accordance with the contractual specifications.
 If a company can objectively determine that control of the good or service has been transferred to the customer in accordance with the agreed-upon specifications, the customer's acceptance is a formality that would not affect the determination of transfer of control.
-For example, if the acceptance clause is based on compliance with specified size or weight characteristics, the company could determine whether those criteria have been met before receiving confirmation of the customer's acceptance.
+For example, if the acceptance clause is based on compliance with specified size or weight characteristics, the company could determine whether those criteria have been met before receiving confirmation of customer acceptance.